Play Therapy

 Play Therapist Credentials

 At Olympia Therapy, several of our therapists specialize in play therapy.
-Criteria for Registered Play Therapist (RPT) licensing is very strict, and Olympia Therapy is dedicated to providing you and your children the highest quality care.
-Licensing requirements include:
+Criteria for the Registered Play Therapist (RPT) credential is rigorous, and Olympia Therapy is dedicated to providing you and your children the highest quality care.

 -